row-x/nahid/README.md

 </p>

-The use of the AIRAVAT is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the NAHID-AFRIDY is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Please read [LICENSE](LICENSE).